The RMRTA Conference Course Descriptions

 8:00AM-12:00PM

-• Pesticide Applicators Core Credits - Lisa Blecker - Colorado State University - Core Credit CEU will provide the following 5 core commercial applicator credits in this order.
+- Pesticide Applicators Core Credits - Lisa Blecker - Colorado State University - Core Credit CEU will provide the following 5 core commercial applicator credits in this order.
+A speaker from CDA will provide 2 credits for laws and regulations.

-• U/P: Weather-Proofing Your Application This presentation will cover best practices for planning and making effective pesticide applications while managing the following weather conditions; wind, heat, and precipitation.
-Pesticide efficacy as well as human and environmental safety will be discussed, including how to prevent and manage heat illness while wearing the necessary PPE in hot weather.
-Label requirements regarding drift management, environmental hazards, and PPE will be discussed.
+- 10:15-10:45 - U/P: Weather-Proofing Your Application This presentation will cover best practices for planning and making effective pesticide applications while managing the following weather conditions; wind, heat, and precipitation.
+Pesticide efficacy as well as human and environmental safety will be discussed.
+Label requirements regarding drift management, runoff reduction, and environmental hazards will be discussed.

 8:00AM-9:00AM